northle/docs/site/docs/basics/responses.md

 return view('pages/home');
 ```

-You can alternatively use the `redirect` function:
+You can alternatively use the `redirect` function returning a `RedirectResponse` instance:

 ```ts
 import { redirect } from '@northle/core';

 return redirect('/login');
 ```

-This function returns a `RedirectResponse` instance.

 ### Redirect To Previous Location